SompongSoftwareEnterprise/GMO/docs/userdoc/5-lab-staff.md

 ![Screenshot](images/upload-lab-result.jpg)
 Figure 5.3 - document uploading

-5.5 To Confirm the Lab Examination
+5.5 To Confirm the Lab Examination <xref id="uc301" />
 ------

 * Only Head of the lab identity can perform this operation.